Convex-Concave Min-Max Stackelberg Games: Introduction

-\textbf{Related Work} Our model of min-max Stackelberg games seems to have first been studied by \citeauthor{wald1945maximin}, under the posthumous name of Wald's maximin model~\cite{wald1945maximin}.
-A variant of Wald's maximin model is the main paradigm used in robust optimization, a fundamental framework in operations research for which many methods have been proposed \cite{ben2015oracle, ho2018online, postek2021firstorder}. \citeauthor{shimizu1980minmax} \cite{shizimu1981stackelberg,shimizu1980minmax} proposed the first algorithm to solve min-max Stackelberg games via a relaxation to a constrained optimization problem with infinitely many constraints, which nonetheless seems to perform well in practice.
-More recently, \citeauthor{segundo2012evolutionary} \cite{segundo2012evolutionary} proposed an evolutionary algorithm for these games, but they provided no guarantees.
+Our model of min-max Stackelberg games seems to have first been studied by \citeauthor{wald1945maximin}, under the posthumous name of Wald's maximin model~\cite{wald1945maximin}.
+A variant of Wald's maximin model is the main paradigm used in robust optimization, a fundamental framework in operations research for which many methods have been proposed \cite{ben2015oracle, ho2018online, postek2021firstorder}. \citet{shizimu1981stackelberg,shimizu1980minmax} proposed the first algorithm to solve min-max Stackelberg games via a relaxation to a constrained optimization problem with infinitely many constraints, which nonetheless seems to perform well in practice.
+More recently, \citet{segundo2012evolutionary} proposed an evolutionary algorithm for these games, but they provided no guarantees.
 As pointed out by \citeauthor{postek2021firstorder}, all prior methods either require oracles and are stochastic in nature \cite{ben2015oracle}, or rely on a binary search for the optimal value, which can be computationally complex \cite{ho2018online}.
-The algorithms we propose in this paper circumvent the aforementioned issues and can be used to solve a large class of convex robust optimization problems in a simple and efficient manner.
+The algorithms we propose in this paper circumvent the aforementioned issues and can be used to solve a large class of robust convex optimization problems in a simple and efficient manner.

-Extensive-form games in which players' strategy sets can depend on other players' actions have been studied by \citeauthor{davis2019solving} \cite{davis2019solving} assuming payoffs are bilinear, and by \citeauthor{farina2019regret} \cite{farina2019regret} for another specific class of convex-concave payoffs. \citeauthor{fabiani2021local} \cite{fabiani2021local} and \citeauthor{kebriaei2017discrete} \cite{kebriaei2017discrete} study more general settings than ours, namely non-zero-sum Stackelberg games with more than two players.
+Extensive-form games in which players' action sets can depend on other players' actions have been studied by \citet{davis2019solving} assuming payoffs are bilinear, and by \citet{farina2019regret} for another specific class of convex-concave payoffs. \citet{fabiani2021local} and \citet{kebriaei2017discrete} study more general settings than ours, namely general-sum Stackelberg games with more than two players.
 Both sets of authors derive convergence guarantees assuming specific payoff structures, but their algorithms do not converge in polynomial time.